Last Updated on February 20, 2023 by Dave Schoenbeck

 Part of learning is explaining how to apply the skill.
 Explaining the “why” and not just the “how” helps your employees connect the dots and better retain information.

 If you want to ensure that your lesson is communicated, learned, and sustainable: slow down with your explanation, watch for signals that they understand, watch and correct as they do it themselves, and most importantly, have them teach you how to do it.
-Once they can effectively train someone else, you will know that your training is complete.
+Once they can effectively train someone else, you will know your training is complete.

 Effective employee training is a constant process.
 If you need a boost, fill out my contact form to discuss how you can design and implement more effective employee training.